-Rental expense pertaining to the operating leases was \$4.2 million, \$1.7 million, and \$0.9 million in fiscal 2008, 2007, and 2006, respectively.
+Rental expense pertaining to the operating leases was \$5.6 million, \$4.2 million, and \$1.7 million in fiscal 2009, 2008, and 2007, respectively.

-The idle lease obligations relate to a manufacturing facility in Quakertown, Pennsylvania that was exited in 2001.
-Obligations under that lease extend through June 2015.
-The company has established reserves of \$2.3 million to cover the costs of obligations under this lease, net of anticipated sublease income.
+The idle lease obligations relate to a manufacturing facility in Quakertown, Pennsylvania and Verdi, Nevada that were exited in 2001 and 2009, respectively.
+Obligations under these leases extend through June 2015 and June 2012, respectively.
+The company has established reserves of \$2.8 million to cover the costs of obligations under these leases, net of anticipated sublease income.
 Management believes the remaining reserve balance is adequate to cover costs associated with the lease obligation.
 However, the forecast of sublease income could differ from actual amounts, which are subject to the occupancy by a subtenant and a negotiated sublease rental rate.
 If the company's estimates or underlying assumptions change in the future, the company would be required to adjust the reserve amount accordingly.